syncfusion-content/wpf-docs/wpf/Hub-Tile/Hub-Tile-Control.md

 ## Setting title content

 Title can be used to display updates and notifications in a tile.
 The content of the title can be an image, a text or a control, etc. The title can be set to the tile by using the [Title](https://help.syncfusion.com/cr/wpf/Syncfusion.SfHubTile.Wpf~Syncfusion.Windows.Controls.Notification.HubTileBase~Title.html) property.
-The below example represents the notifications in mail applications.

 {% tabs %}
 {% highlight XAML %}